Improving photometric redshifts of Epoch of Reionization galaxies: a new empirical transmission curve with neutral hydrogen damping wing Ly$\alpha$ absorption: Results and discussions

-Although the main goal of this paper is to model the damping absorption feature to improve photo-$z$ estimations at $z>7$, the $N_{\rm H\textsc{i}, CGM}$-$z$ relation shown in Figure \ref{fig:NHI_z} also gives interesting hints about the process of cosmic reionization.
-Specifically, Figure \ref{fig:NHI_z} suggests that the CGM H{\sc i} gas clouds typically get denser from $z\sim6$ up to $z\sim8$, but there is no significant evolution above $z\sim8$.
-This suggests that reionization process mostly take place after $z\sim8$, favoring a more rapid and late reionization scenario \citep[e.g.,][]{Ishigaki2018ApJ,Naidu2020ApJ} over a more extended and early transition \citep[e.g.,][]{Finkelstein2019ApJ}.
+Although the main goal of this paper is to model the damping absorption feature to improve photo-$z$ estimations at $z>7$, the $N_{\rm H\textsc{i}, CGM}$-$z$ relation shown in Figure \ref{fig:NHI_z} also gives interesting hints about the properties of EoR galaxies.
+We consider two possible scenarios.

+If we assume that the smoothed shape of the Lyman break at $z>7$ observed in this paper is primarily due to the dense neutral gas clouds proximate to galaxies, then Figure \ref{fig:NHI_z} suggests that galaxies reside within denser H{\sc i} gas (i.e., more neutral environments) from $z\sim6$ up to $z\sim8$, but there is no significant evolution above $z\sim8$.
+This is consistent with the idea that the reionization process mostly takes place after $z\sim8$, favoring a more rapid and late reionization scenario \citep[e.g.,][]{Ishigaki2018ApJ,Naidu2020ApJ} over a more extended and early transition \citep[e.g.,][]{Finkelstein2019ApJ}.
 Similar rapid reionization process has been indicated by recent studies of damping wing absorption based on \jwst/NIRSpec spectroscopic observations \citep[e.g.,][]{Umeda2023arXiv,Heintz2024arxiv}.

+Alternatively, if the Lyman break smoothness at $z>7$ in our sample galaxies is mainly due to increased prominence of nebular continuum in the rest-frame UV spectra, the growing smoothness shown in Figure \ref{fig:NHI_z} may suggest that sub-$L^\star$ galaxies at $z>7$ possess very extreme nature in general.
+The two-photon emission of the nebular continuum can dominate over stellar emission throughout the rest UV rangeonly when the galaxy has a remarkably top-heavy IMF \citep[e.g.,][]{Cameron2024mn,Katz2024arXiv,Mowla2024arXiv}.
+Therefore, the redshift evolution in Figure \ref{fig:NHI_z} may be due to non-universal IMFs in sub-$L^\star$ galaxies in the EoR.

+These possible physical origins of the smoothed Lyman break have different spectral signature, though they are degenerated in the photo-$z$ estimations where a limited number of photometric data points are available around the break \citep[even NIRSpec/{\tt PRISM} can lack the spectral resolution; e.g.,][]{Huberty2025arXiv}.
+Consequently, we do not intend to disentangle the physical origin in this paper.
+Future deep and high resolution spectroscopic observations are needed to reveal the physical origin of the increasing smoothness of the Lyman break in the EoR.